whiteknight6766/KoboldHAPlugin/README.md

         git pull https://github.com/whiteknight6766/KoboldHAPlugin

 2. Reboot HomeAssistant.
-3. From the main dashboard:
+3. From the main dashboard:<br><p>
-  Click settings,
+  Click settings, <br>
-  Click devices and services,
+  Click devices and services,<br>
-  Add integration, "Kobold conversation"
+  Add integration, "Kobold conversation"<br>
-      The first box is for a human friendly name
+      The first box is for a human friendly name<br>
-      The second box is your API key -go get one its free- The default is the horde Anonymous user, complete with end of the line privlidges.
-That key is 0000000000 Third box is the base url, this should be the default as entered.
+      The second box is your API key -go get one its free- <br>
+          The default is the horde Anonymous user, complete with end of the line privlidges.
+That key is 0000000000<br>
+      Third box is the base url, this should be the default as entered.
 However, the local version of Koboldcpp does has its own API.
-So you could point that at your local machine for full offline mode if that is your particular kink. head on over to https://github.com/LostRuins/koboldcpp and check them out.
+So you could point that at your local machine for full offline mode if that is your particular kink. head on over to https://github.com/LostRuins/koboldcpp and check them out.<br>

 Setup your assistant - From the main dashboard:
   Click Settings